symfony/symfony-docs/book/doctrine.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Before you really being, you'll need to configure your database connection
 information.
-By convention, this information is usually configured in a
+By convention, this information is usually configured in an
 ``app/config/parameters.ini`` file:

 .. code-block:: ini